98 Random Acts of Kindness To Do With Your Child - Baby Chick

 8. Walk Your Friend’s Dog

 If they’re going out of town, offer for you and your child to walk their dog and take care of it while they’re gone — for free.
-This random act of kindness will also be a good teaching moment about responsibility and caring for another creature.
+This random act of kindness will also serve as a valuable teaching moment about responsibility and caring for another living creature.

 9. Make a Curated Playlist of Songs That Make You Think of Them

 The best gift is the gift of music.
-I remember sharing mixed CDs with my crushes and best friends, and I would wait hours to download the songs and then even longer for them to burn on a CD.
+I remember sharing mixed CDs with my crushes and best friends, and I would wait hours to download the songs, then spend even longer for them to be burned onto a CD.
 It’s easier now since you can curate a list on Spotify or iTunes and share it with them electronically.
 Still, this is something thoughtful and kind to do, nonetheless.

 10. Take a Friend Out for Ice Cream